ibm-cloud-docs/dl/about.md

 **Redundancy**: {{site.data.keyword.cloud_notm}} does not provide redundancy as part of the product.
 To establish redundant connectivity, you must acquire two connections on diverse cross connect routers (XCRs) and configure BGP on each {{site.data.keyword.dlc_full_notm}} connection as they prefer.
 Examples include: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

 **Local and global routing options:** The default routing option is Local routing.
 It provides access to data centers within the same market as the {{site.data.keyword.dl_short}} PoP (denoted, for example, as DAL, AMS, or MEL).
 The global routing option is required as an add-on to connect your IBM Cloud resources to other IBM Cloud resources in data centers outside the local market.
-It is used to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).
+It is used to share workloads between IBM Cloud resources (for example, Dallas to Ashburn, or Dallas to Frankfurt).